voytech/tabulate/README.md

 ### Table model with attributes.

-Table model describes how table will look like after data binding and exporting.
-It is composed of standard well known entities:
+Table model describes how table will look like after data exporting.
+It is built from following entities:

-- column
-- row
-- row cell

-Table model entities in typical arrangement:
+- `column` - easy to guess - it defines a single column in target table
+- `row`  - may be user defined custom row with or enrich record (from exported data collection) with additional attributes
+- `row cell` - definition of single cell within row bound to particular column by column id.
+- `attribute` - introduces extensions to basic presentation capabilities.
+Can be mounted on `cell`, `row`, `column` and `table` level.

+Simple table model example:

 ```kotlin
 productList.tabulate("file.xlsx") {